fmpedro/gnucash_pdb_update/README.md

 The library requirements can be found in the *requirements.txt* file in this repository.

+**Due to some incompatibilities with later python versions and some of the needed libraries, I recommend using python 3.11 to run the script.**

-If you want to use a virtual environment to run it, you will need to move the python bindings inside it.
-You will need to copy */usr/lib/python3/dist-packages/gnucash* into *$VIRTUAL_ENV/lib/python3.\*/site-packages/*
+If you want to use a virtual environment to run it, create using the python 3.11 version (Ex: `python3.11 -m venv .venv`).
+You will also need to move the python bindings inside it.
+For that either run
+`cp -r /usr/lib/python3.*/site-packages/gnucash .venv/lib/python3.*/site-packages/gnucash`

 ## Additional Information and Recommendations